 When it comes to killing off weeds, the best defence against unwanted plant-life you can have is a strong and healthy lawn – but if you already suffer from poor growth, discolouration and rampant weeds, that can be something of a Catch-22 situation.

-The use of any artificial additive on your lawn – whether it be a fertiliser or weedkiller – is a big step in garden cultivation and one that could affect organisms other than the weeds you are targeting.
+The use of any artificial additive on your lawn – whether it be a fertiliser or weedkiller – is a big step in garden cultivation and one that could affect wildlife other than just the weeds you are targeting.

-And of course, it should go without saying that you should always read the safety information and follow the instructions of any chemical additive you use to the tee.
+Of course, it should go without saying that you should always follow the instructions of any chemical additive you use to the tee.

 Other hints and tips

 Have you ever heard of aerating your lawn?